A guide to the best places to visit from Luxembourg City when looking for day trips

 My favorite places in Bruges include the Beguinage (an oasis of peace!) with the Minnewaterpark close by or the Grote Markt square with its countless terraces.

-When visiting Bruges, you can’t miss a beer tasting with some Belgian snacks. – Book here your beer tour in Bruges
+You can’t miss a beer tasting with Belgian snacks when visiting Bruges. – Book here your beer tour in Bruges

 How to get there: Bruges is connected by railway to Luxembourg City via Brussels. – Get your train tickets here